Lingyungou11/Permafrost-digital-twin/README.md

 **"Physics-Informed Digital Twin for Predicting Permafrost Thermodynamic Characteristics under an Embankment Road in Utqiaġvik, Alaska"**

 The code implements a **Differentiable Modeling (DM)**-based digital twin framework for permafrost temperature prediction, parameter inversion, and thermodynamic property estimation.
-This repository is provided solely for peer-review purposes and remains **private**.

 ---